KMKfw/kmk_firmware/docs/capsword.md

 # CapsWord
-The capsword module functions similar to caps lock but will deactive automatically when its encounters a key that breaks the word or after inactivity timeout.
+The capsword module functions similar to caps lock but will deactivate automatically when its encounters a key that breaks the word or after inactivity timeout.
-By default it will not deactive capsword on numbers, alphabets, underscore, modifiers, minus, backspace and other keys like modtap, layers, etc.
+By default it will not deactivate capsword on numbers, alphabets, underscore, modifiers, minus, backspace and other keys like modtap, layers, etc.
 Add it to your keyboard's modules list with:

 ```python